mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Linux-Unix - LVM (Logical Volume Management) Related Items.md

 ### Adding a disk to an LVM logical volume group.

+Before anything, make sure the LVM volume is unmounted by running a command like this:

+    sudo umount /home/sysop/mount_test

-Use `lsblk` to see a list of all connected block level devices; in this example we are acting on `/dev/sdc`:
+Once that is unmounted, use `lsblk` to see a list of all connected block level devices; in this example we are acting on `/dev/sdc`:

     lsblk